 How important is local hosting for SaaS products in the DACH market?

-Local hosting is central to meeting GDPR requirements and building trust with business customers.
-Local hosting and certificates are critical for inclusion on vendor lists in the DACH market and significantly accelerate enterprise sales processes.
+Local hosting is central to building trust with business customers and to meeting GDPR expectations in practice, though GDPR restricts transfers rather than mandating EU-only storage outright.
+Local hosting and certificates are critical for inclusion on vendor shortlists and can reduce procurement friction in enterprise sales.

 Which go-to-market strategies are particularly successful in DACH in 2026?

-Success-critical are localisation, targeted addressing of different buying centers, and strong system integrator partnerships.
-Those who address localisation, buying centers, and partnerships strategically from the start shorten sales cycles and significantly increase close rates.
+Localisation, targeted addressing of buying centers, and strong system-integrator partnerships.
+Teams that handle these strategically from the start can shorten sales cycles and improve close rates.

 What should I align my SaaS pricing to in the MVP stage?

-Pricing should be flexible and adapted to customer segments; modular models and pilot offers help with market testing.
-Modularity in customer segmentation and pricing is demonstrably more decisive than technical details at first market entry.
+Keep it flexible and segment-adapted; modular models and pilot offers help with market testing.
+Modularity in segmentation and pricing is often more decisive than technical details at first market entry.

 Why is data protection as a sales argument more important than aggressive new-customer acquisition?